René Descartes: On animals

-It is generally accepted that Descartes had denied that animals had reason or intelligence, as historians have generally reduced Descartes's interpretation of animals to a comparison to machines.
+It is generally accepted that Descartes denied that animals had reason or intelligence, as historians have generally reduced Descartes's interpretation of animals to a comparison to machines.
 At a deeper reading, however, questions surface and his interpretation appears more complex: he argued that animals did not lack sensations or perceptions, but these could be explained mechanistically, that is, without any appeals to souls.
 A more attentive investigation of Descartes's study of animals, and their variety, reveals his attention to animal behaviour, an unexpected outcome of his mechanical interpretation.
 Whereas humans had a soul, or mind, and were able to feel pain and anxiety, animals by virtue of not having a soul could not feel pain or anxiety.
-If animals showed signs of distress then this was to protect the body from damage, but the innate state needed for them to suffer was absent.
+If animals showed signs of distress, then this was to protect the body from damage, but the innate state needed for them to suffer was absent.
 Although Descartes's views were not universally accepted, they became prominent in Europe and North America, allowing humans to treat animals with impunity.
 The view that animals were quite separate from humanity and merely machines allowed for the maltreatment of animals, and was sanctioned in law and societal norms until the middle of the 19th century.
 The publications of Charles Darwin would eventually erode the Cartesian view of animals.
 Darwin argued that the continuity between humans and other species suggested the possibility of animal suffering.